radcamp/radcamp.github.io/IBS2019/03_ipyrad_partII_CLI.md

 > **Note:** This block can be a little tricky because loci can end up getting double-counted.
 For example, a locus with 1 pis, and 2 autapomorphies will be counted once in the 3 row for `var`, and once in the 1 row for `pis`.
-Apply care with these values.
+Apply care when interpreting these values.

 ```
 ## The distribution of SNPs (var and pis) per locus.